tweag/python-monorepo-example/content/blog/2017-03-13-linear-types.md

 ---
-title: Linear types<br>make performance more predictable
+title: Linear types make performance more predictable
 author: Jean-Philippe Bernardy and Arnaud Spiwack
 featured: yes
-tags: haskell, linear-types
+tags: [haskell, linear-types]
 ---

 We're extending GHC with linear types.

 <!--more-->

 Ever since Jean-Yves Girard discovered [linear logic][linear-logic] in 1986, researchers around the world have been going "wow! resource tracking, this must be useful for programming languages".
-After all, any real computation on a real machine *takes* resources (memory pages, disk blocks, interrupts, buffers etc) that then aren't available anymore unless restored somehow.
+After all, any real computation on a real machine _takes_ resources (memory pages, disk blocks, interrupts, buffers etc) that then aren't available anymore unless restored somehow.
 But despite this match apparently made in heaven, research on this subject has remained